Rakshith-SP/My-Projects/datastructures/README.md

-- Implementation of various data structures
+- Implementation of various data structures.
+- Implemented from the scratch using Java.
-- Various methods for the better use of the data structure can be found
+- Various methods for the better use of the data structure is implemented.
+- Note that the code is only for demonstration purpose and it needs to be changed for it to run.
+The only changes is the package definition and any reference to the data structure of my implementation in other files.